 circa 1950s, oil on board

-The leaning pear tree grew close to the cottage in Stoke Ash, Suffolk in which Jean Royle lived and in this painting it stands amid a dense mass of summer foliage depicted in soft muted greens.
+The leaning pear tree grew close to the cottage in Stoke Ash, Suffolk in which Jean Royle lived, and in this painting it stands amid a dense mass of summer foliage depicted in soft muted greens.
 Bright sunlight creates dappled shade and contributes to the imprssionistic feel of this painting.
-A variety of yellowish greens echo the lighter tones of the foliage in the broken ground vegetation, where a group of hens are gathered near the tree trunk painted in rich warm browns.
+A variety of yellowish greens echo the lighter tones of the foliage in the broken ground vegetation, where a group of white hens are gathered near the tree trunk painted in rich warm browns.
 The tree’s foliage is darker than that of another tree in very full leaf on the left of it, and that of a more distant sapling to the right.
 As in Monet’s painting ‘AppleTrees on the Chantemesle Hill’, (see thumbnail below) the tree is both the focus of the painting as well as being part of a wider whole into which it is integrated.